Rhonda Otway, MA, LMFT, LPC, BC-TMH

 A: Here are some things to consider:

 It's important to remember that therapy is a much, much richer experience than just problem-solving.
 The foundation of good therapy is the relationship you and the therapist build together.
-Because this relationship is going to be so crucial to the effectiveness of your therapy, it is essential you find someone with whom you feel a comfortable connection, someone who makes you feel understood and accepted, a therapist who creates and maintains an environment within which you can feel safe to explore even the most deeply felt sources of pain or conflict.
+Because this relationship is so crucial to the effectiveness of your therapy, it is essential you find someone with whom you feel a comfortable connection, someone who makes you feel understood and accepted, a therapist who creates and maintains an environment within which you can feel safe to explore even the most deeply felt sources of pain or conflict.
 Choose a therapist with whom it feels very right to establish such a life-changing and life-enhancing relationship.
 You deserve the best possible therapy experience.

 Q. What are the different types of therapies?
 What is your approach?